awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-private-offers-modifying.md

 ## Changing SaaS Dimensions or Adding More Users<a name="buyer-private-offers-upgrading-saas-dimensions-users"></a>

-If you have a SaaS contract in place, you can change SaaS dimensions or add more users to an existing private offer\.
+If you have a software as a service \(SaaS\) contract in place, you can change SaaS dimensions or add more users to an existing private offer\.
 When you accept the updated private offer, the rates of the contract edits are prorated for the time left on the contract\.
 After you accept the change to the contract, no further action is necessary\.
 If you negotiated a flexible payment schedule, you can't change SaaS dimensions or add more users\.

 ## Changing from a SaaS Subscription to a SaaS Contract<a name="buyer-private-offers-upgrading-saas-subscription-to-saas-contract"></a>